blewis1014/Twitter-Disinformation/README.md

 ### Q8
 *(2 points)*

-Investigate the text of the tweets you collected.
-What were the most common terms?
-How many tweets contained the most common terms/hashtags?
+Investigate the text of the tweets you collected and report on any interesting findings.
+Here are some example questions you could look at:
+* What were the most common terms?
+* How many tweets contained the most common terms?
+* How many tweets were retweets (text starting with "RT")?
+* How many times was a single tweet repeated?

 What insights did you gain?
 What could be some avenues for further investigation?

+*A thoughtful examination of the data is required to receive the full 2 points.*

 ## Submission